joshuastough/dynamic/README.md

 Echonet-Dynamic and its dependencies can be installed by navigating to the cloned directory and running

     pip install --user .

+### Installation -- jupyter-enabled

+- conda create --name dynamic37 --clone jupyter37
+- jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-matplotlib@0.5.0
+- jupyter lab build

+The idea is to get dynamic with all the jupyterlab stuff.
+The problem is that dynamic's pip install --user . installs to the anaconda directory.
+Ick!

 Usage
 -----